Killing of Judy Smith: Theories

 While Jeffrey and her children did not say there had been any problems in the marriage, one of her friends said otherwise.
 "At the time this happened, Jeff and Judy's marriage was very tenuous", Carolyn Dickey told Unsolved Mysteries in 2001.
 "I believe that something did happen that triggered her to want to have some time away from Jeff".

 Although some of Judy's jewelry was missing, the presence of most of it and the cash suggests that robbery was not a motive for the killing.

-It has also been suggested that she might have encountered a local serial killer who had less than a year earlier left the raped and murdered body of one of his victims tied to a tree not far away.
-However, that killer, Gary Michael Hilton, was later arrested and convicted of that crime as well as several other killings on hiking trails in national forests in the southern Appalachian Mountains during the 2000s, and has not been linked to Smith's killing.
+It has also been suggested that she might have encountered Gary Michael Hilton, a serial killer who was later arrested and convicted of several killings on hiking trails in national forests in the southern Appalachian Mountains in 2007–8.
+He has not been linked to Smith's killing.
+While he did leave the raped and murdered body of one of his victims tied to a tree not far away from the site where Smith's body was found, his known killings did not begin until October 2007, just over a decade after her murder.

 The state of North Carolina and Jeffrey combined to offer $17,000 in reward money for any information leading to the resolution of the case.